bondagit/aes67-linux-daemon/TRANSCRIPTION.md

    - The number of rotating buffers and their durations are user-configurable, see the daemon's transcription parameters below.

 3. **REST Interface & Web Dialog**:
    - Real-time transcription results are presented via the web interface, where each configured Sink has a dedicated transcription dialog.
+The REST API has been extended to allow fetching the ouput text and the clear it.
    - Additionally, transcription logs and warnings (e.g., slow transcription processing) are emitted into the daemon's log for monitoring purposes.

 4. **Configuration Parameters**: